 We offer a bursary scheme for students designed to support young people who may face barriers in continuing their education.

-You will qualify for a guaranteed bursary of £1,200 per year if:
+You will qualify for a bursary of up to £1,200 per year if:

 - you are a young person in care or leaving care